-The point-based system for the UK student visa
+Eligibility criteria for a UK student visa

 - You should meet the study requirements.
 These include getting an offer from an approved higher education institution.
 This will get you 50 points.